 Fowler is a somewhat small city located in the state of California.
 With a population of 6,700 people and two constituent neighborhoods, Fowler is the 476th largest community in California.
 There's nothing like the smell of a brand new house, and in Fowler, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Fowler, and putting down their money on brand new construction.
 Fowler’s real estate is, on average, some of the newest in the nation.
 Fowler does seem to be experiencing an influx of affluent people, because the median household income is $59,663.00.

 Fowler is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Fowler is a city of service providers, sales and office workers, and managers.
-There are especially a lot of people living in Fowler who work in office and administrative support (18.10%), maintenance occupations (8.87%), and sales jobs (8.61%).
+Overall, Fowler is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Fowler who work in office and administrative support (12.75%), sales jobs (12.11%), and teaching (8.08%).

-Fowler is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Fowler doesn't have a public transportation system that people use for their commute.

 Fowler is an extremely ethnically-diverse city.
 The people who call Fowler home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Fowler, accounting for 67.82% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Fowler, accounting for 65.24% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Fowler residents report their race to be White, followed by Asian.
-Important ancestries of people in Fowler include German, Italian, English, and Armenian.
+Important ancestries of people in Fowler include German, Irish, European, Portuguese, and Italian.

 The most common language spoken in Fowler is English.
-Other important languages spoken here include Spanish and Miao/Hmong.
+Other important languages spoken here include Spanish and Langs. of India.